-Not only were the level of musicians far higher than any I had previously been exposed to, but what I encountered was one of the most familial, supportive and non-competitive atmospheres I have ever been in.
+Not only was the level of musicians far higher than any I had previously been exposed to, but what I encountered was one of the most familial, supportive and non-competitive atmospheres I have ever been in.

 Aside from the inspirational playing to be experienced at Marlboro, being part of the community provides the wonderful opportunity of spending time with such thoughtful artists.
 I had wonderful conversations, which among other things, inspired, reassured and motivated me.
 I felt such a tremendous amount of warmth, support and kindness.
 I will always feel incredibly fortunate for this unique experience and privilege.

 These musical and human experiences are molding all of us into the musicians we are today.
 And in every city I go to, there is the special bond with the Marlboro family member who lives there.
 Thank you for making this possible: for young artists to come and learn from the most inspiring chamber musicians.

 The familial sense at Marlboro sets it apart from other festivals.
 Being a part of the Marlboro family gave me real confidence in myself as a musician and an individual.
 As I have time to reflect, I realize more and more what incredible developments I made as a musician.
 These developments were a direct consequence of the hours spent trying to find a cooperative expression with others and the efforts I made to learn all I could from my colleagues.